share TWEET PIN IT share share 1

 By Erik Mazzone

 Some years ago, I knew a lawyer who had started and grown his firm.
-The firm grew up to 10 or so lawyers and then had shrunk back down to just him and one other person.
+The firm had expanded to about 10 lawyers before shrinking back down to just him and one other person.
 When I met him, he was in the process of building his firm back to its previous size.

-Choosing the Right Tools for Law Firm Growth
+Choosing the Right Tech Tools for Law Firm Growth

-In this article, I am going to highlight some of the tools that you will want to consider adding as you prepare to grow your firm.
+Here are some of the tools you will want to consider adding as you prepare to grow your firm.

 I’m going to assume that many of you already have practice management and time and billing software.
-So, I am not going to spend much time on this other than to say: If you don’t yet have and use practice management software in your firm, that needs to be your first step.
+Document management software is another vital tool that complements practice management software by efficiently storing, organizing, and managing documents.
+If you don’t use practice management software in your firm, that needs to be your first step.

-There are lots of great options available, but here are a few tips to get you started thinking about it:
+There are lots of great options available, but here are a few tips to help you decide:

 • Think of your practice management software as a platform, the central hub for your firm’s technology that will hook into your other critical tools.
 Look not just for features included in the software but for integrations and interoperability.